Why you should use caution with AI detectors

 Turnitin walks a fine line between reliability and reality.
 On the one hand, it says its AI detection tool was “verified in a controlled lab environment” and renders scores with 98% confidence.
 On the other hand, it appears to have a margin of error of plus or minus 15 percentage points.
 So a score of 50 could actually be anywhere from 35 to 65.

-The tool was also trained on older versions of the language model used in ChatGPT, Bing Chat, and many other AI writers.
+The tool was also trained on older versions of the language model used in ChatGPT, Gemini, and other platforms.
 The company warns users that the tool requires “long-form prose text” and doesn’t work with lists, bullet points, or text of less than a few hundred words.
 It can also be fooled by a mix of original and AI-produced prose.

 There are other potential problems.